drewmarin/AWSSCD02/dataprotection.md

 - Naming is standardized ie aws/s3....
 - Only usable by that service in that region, however metadata is readable by the creator AWS account
 - Key policy can be viewed but not changed
 - Rotated annually

 #### Customer Managed

 - Created explicitly by customers
 - can be used by services which support customer managed keys
 - Full control of the key policy including the account trust
-- Not automatically rotated, must be enabled
+- Do not support automatic rotation

 #### Key Material